sdorsett/blog/_posts/2014-05-26-vagrant-install.md

 nameserver 8.8.4.4
 {% endhighlight %}

+At this point you should have network connectivity to your new vagrant vapp.
+While I won't cover it in the post, you can now either setup a DNAT rule to forward SSH to the vagrant vapp or continue the configuration using the vapp console.

 ### 3. Install Ruby 1.9.3 using ruby-build:

 #### A. Use yum to install the packages we'll need to get ruby, rubygems and vagrant installed: